CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/serviceParamMap.md

-# Global Meraki Path Paramater IDs
+# Global Meraki Path Parameter IDs

-Each service paramater ID has related API endpoint operations which can be used to get the ID's value.
+Each service API path paramater ID has related API endpoint operations which can be used to get the ID's value.

+For example, the following API path requires an `organizationId` for its scope and an `adminId` for its service parameter.

+`/organizations/{organizationId}/admins/{adminId}`

-Some endpoints will return the parameter named as `id` whereas other operations may return the named ID such as `groupId` or `floorPlanId`.
+Some endpoints will return the parameter named as `id` in the body, whereas other operations may return the named ID such as `groupId` or `floorPlanId`.
+This table provides a helpful map of the global Meraki path parameters and their respective operations.
+It also includes the ID parameter name you should expect to use for related API operations.

 ## Service Parameter Operations